lokamaya/friendlyThumbOf/README.md

 ###Friendly url for phpThumbOf (MODx Revo)###
 ---------------------------------------------

 Generate friendly url for thumbnail image and use *mod_rewrite* to parse the url.
 This extra depend on [phpThumbOf](https://github.com/splittingred/phpThumbOf) for rendering the thumbnail, but will do fine to generate url only.
-That the main different with phpThumbOf: the thumbnail will be rendered *later* when there is a 'real' request to the server.
+That's the main different with phpThumbOf.
+When using friendlyThumbOf, the thumbnail will be rendered *later* if there is a 'real' request to the server.

 ---------------------------------------------